501st Combat Support Wing: 501st Tactical Missile Wing

-Redesignated as the 501st Tactical Missile Wing on 11 January 1982, it was activated on 1 July 1982, at RAF Greenham Common, England, to operate the Gryphon (BGM-109G) Ground Launched Cruise Missile (GLCM).
+The 701st was redesignated as the 501st Tactical Missile Wing on 11 January 1982 and consolidated with the 501st Bombardment Group.
+It was activated on 1 July 1982, at RAF Greenham Common, England, to operate the Gryphon (BGM-109G) Ground Launched Cruise Missile (GLCM).
 The 501 TMW was inactivated on 31 May 1991 after ratification of the Intermediate-Range Nuclear Forces Treaty resulted in decommissioning of the BGM-109G.
 The USAF's first GLCM wing when it stood up, it was the also the last GLCM wing to be inactivated.

 501st Combat Support Wing

 The unit was redesignated the 501st Combat Support Wing on 22 March 2005 and activated on 12 May 2005 at RAF Mildenhall, England, to manage and support geographically separated USAF units, installations and activities in the United Kingdom not directly supporting operations at RAF Mildenhall or RAF Lakenheath.
 Effective 1 May 2007, it relocated to RAF Alconbury.

-The 501 CSW currently oversees and supports four Air Base Groups operating a total of eleven installations and operating locations in the U.K. and Norway; the 420th Air Base Group at Royal Air Force (RAF) Fairford and RAF Welford; the 421st Air Base Group at RAF Menwith Hill; the 422d Air Base Group at RAF Croughton; and the 423d Air Base Group at RAF Alconbury, including RAF Molesworth, RAF Upwood and Sola Air Station (what the USAF calls Stavanger Air Base) in Norway.
+The 501 CSW currently oversees and supports four Air Base Groups operating a total of eleven installations and operating locations in the U.K. and Norway; the 422d Air Base Group at Royal Air Force (RAF) Fairford and RAF Welford; the 421st Air Base Squadron at RAF Menwith Hill; the 422d Air Base Group at RAF Croughton; and the 423d Air Base Group at RAF Alconbury, including RAF Molesworth, RAF Upwood and Sola Air Station (what the USAF calls Stavanger Air Base) in Norway.
 The 501st CSW also serves as the administrative agent for NATO in the U.K.

-RAF Fairford and RAF Welford house the 420th Air Base Group.
+RAF Fairford and RAF Welford are squadrons assigned to the 422d Air Base Group.
 Their mission is to receive, bed-down and sustain munitions to enable U.S. and NATO forces to conduct full-spectrum flying operations from USAFE's only bomber-forward operating location.
 RAF Fairford is a forward operating location for the Boeing B-52, the B-1 and the B-2 bomber aircraft.
 It also assists in U-2 aircraft deployment, deployed operations training and serves as an alternate landing site for the U.S. Space Shuttle.
 RAF Fairford annually hosts the world's largest military airshow called the Royal International Air Tattoo (RIAT); typically held in July.

 RAF Welford comprises 806 acres and is bordered by a 31,680 foot fence-line.
 They are home to the U.S. Air Forces in Europe's second largest munitions hub.
 The installation currently maintains 15,000 bombs; over a $160 million stockpile.

-RAF Menwith Hill houses the 421st Air Base Group.
+RAF Menwith Hill houses the 421st Air Base Squadron.
 Their mission is to ensure a full range of base support services for an installation populace of 4,500 military, civilians, contractors and their families.
 The group hosts 10 multi-national, multi-service, multi-agency units performing U.S. and U.K. cryptologic missions and provides base mission support to RAF Menwith Hill.
 Menwith Hill Station serves as an integral part of the UKUSA intelligence network serving U.K., U.S. and their allied interests.